thenativeweb/p2p/README.md

 });
 ```

-Optionally you may specify a `metadata` property to attach arbitrary data to a node.
+Optionally you may specify a `metadata` property to attach arbitrary data to a peer.
 These metadata will be available to others when asking for information about the peer.
 You may use it, e.g., to store information on services a peer offers.

 ```javascript
 var peer = p2p.peer({